martenmatrix/personal-website/README.md

 		- `href: <string>`—Assign the path to which the link should re-direct.
 If this links to an external source (mailto links excluded), an arrow will be displayed on the link element.
 		> :bulb: If you want to display a link to the overview of your showcased projects, set the `href` of the link to `projects`.

+		- `newTab`—Specify, if the link should be opened in a new tab.

 ##### Customization of projects
 The page located at `/projects` displays an overview of your projects and a detailed overview after clicking on it, the pages are rendered based on the specifications in the `project.js` file.